 How and Why to Write Acknowledgement

 Acknowledgement is a section that is mostly found in major works like theses and dissertations.
-It is used to thank everyone who assisted you on the writing journey The reason why scholars dedicate a separate page to thank everyone, directly and indirectly, involved in the writing of a dissertation is that the process often takes years, which means no one can do it solely on their own.
+It is used to thank everyone who assisted you on the writing journey.
+The reason why scholars dedicate a separate page to thank everyone, directly and indirectly, involved in the writing of a dissertation is that the process often takes years, unless you’re using professional dissertation writing service.
+Basically, no one can complete a dissertation on their own.